Find Affordable College Courses

 46 Yearly Graduations

 The 9th most popular school in the country for health services administration majors who are seeking their master's degree is Weber State University.
 Roughly 29,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $5,329 per year, while in-state graduate students, on average, pay $7,880 per year.
-During the 2020-2021 academic year, 46 people received their master's degree in health services administration from WSU.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 52% were women.
+The average in-state tuition for full-time undergraduates is $5,471 per year, while in-state graduate students, on average, pay $8,089 per year.
+During the most recent year for which we have data, 46 people received their master's degree in health services administration from WSU.
+Of these students, 57% were women and 26% were members of underrepresented racial-ethnic groups.

 45 Yearly Graduations

 Lake Erie College of Osteopathic Medicine is the 10th most popular school in the nation for students seeking a master's degree in health services administration.
 Roughly 4,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,640 per year, while in-state graduate students, on average, pay $14,211 per year.
-The health services administration program at Lake Erie College of Osteopathic Medicine awarded 45 master's degrees during the 2020-2021 school year.
-Of these students, 51% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 45 people received their master's degree in health services administration from LECOM.
+Of these students, 61% were women and 35% were members of underrepresented racial-ethnic groups.

 #11